 By using a pillow cover, your foam pillow should only need to be thoroughly cleaned once or twice a year unless there is a spill or accident.
 The same steps can be used for cleaning latex foam, regular memory foam, gel-infused memory foam, or memory foam with gel inserts pillows.

-It is best to select a breezy, warm day to clean your foam pillows to hasten drying.
-To deep clean, the pillows should be hand washed.
-Remove and wash the protective outer cover.
-Fill a large sink or bathtub with lukewarm water and a small amount of a gentle detergent used for hand washing delicate items.
+It is best to select a breezy, warm day to clean foam pillows to hasten the drying.
+To deep clean, the pillows should be hand-washed.
+Remove the protective outer cover and handwash or toss in a washer.
+Fill a large sink or bathtub with lukewarm water and a small amount of a gentle detergent used for handwashing delicate items.
 Use about one teaspoon of detergent per gallon of water.
 Completely submerge the pillow and squeeze gently to move the cleaning solution through the foam for about ten minutes.

-Drain the soapy water and rinse the pillow several times with clear water until the water runs clear.
+Drain the soapy water and rinse the pillow several times with clean water until the water runs clear.
 Gently squeeze to remove the water, no wringing!
 Allow the pillow to air dry on a flat, ventilated surface away from direct heat and sunlight.
 Do not use a clothes dryer because the high heat can cause damage and cause the foam to crumble.
-To speed drying, use a portable fan.
+To speed drying, use a portable fan to circulate air.
 Depending on the thickness of the foam, it can take up to 24 hours for a pillow to dry completely.

 If the foam pillow just needs to be freshened, begin by removing the protective cover and tossing it in the wash.
 Sprinkle the entire pillow with baking soda, covering it well.
 Allow the baking soda to sit on the surface for at least an hour and then vacuum it away using the upholstery brush attachment on your vacuum.
 This will help absorb odors and remove any dust mites or pet hair that might be on the pillow.
 Flip the pillow over and repeat.